eradiate/eradiate/README.md

   </summary>
   These are true monochromatic simulations (as opposed to narrow band simulations).
+  Eradiate provides
-  Eradiate provides monochromatic absorption datasets spanning the wavelength range [250, 3125] nm.
+  <a href="https://eradiate.readthedocs.io/en/stable/rst/data/absorption_databases.html">monochromatic absorption databases</a> covering the [250, 3125] nm interval.
-  It also supports user-defined absorption data provided it complies with the dataset format specifications.
+  User-defined absorption databases are also supported (see the
+  <a href="https://eradiate.readthedocs.io/en/stable/rst/data/absorption_databases.html#format-monochromatic">database format</a>).
   </details>

   <details>